Who doesn’t like a bit of luxury on their travels now and then?

 - Vacation Home Rentals, another option for holiday rentals.

 - Join the club and/or have the card.
-Hotels like the Fairmont have free clubs you can sign up for to get you free WiFi – a benefit that one gets at a hostel but, oddly, not yet at luxury hotels.
-Also, if you have an American Express card when booking at the Fairmont you may get a third night free.
+Hotels like the Fairmont have free clubs you can sign up for to get you free WiFi – a benefit that one gets free at a hostel but, oddly, not at all luxury hotels.
+Always look for the special offers at the hotel you’re booking.

 - Use the Solo Traveler Accommodation Guide.
 Each listing in the guide is a recommendation from other solo travelers.
 Check it out for some great deals.

 - Step up to the bar.
 You don’t have to stay at an uber-luxury hotel to enjoy some of the benefits.
-You can go to the bar for a drink, enjoy afternoon high tea or book yourself into their spa.
+You can go to the bar for a drink, enjoy afternoon tea, or book yourself into their spa.

 - Find the half-price ticket booths for theater.
-The prices are not always half price but by buying tickets on the day of performance at a half price booth you can save lots.
-Read Affordable New York, Affordable Toronto and Affordable London to find where in those cities.
+The prices are not always half-price but by buying tickets on the day of the performance at a half-price booth you can save lots.
+Read Affordable New York, Affordable Toronto and Affordable London to find where the booths are in those cities.

 - Experience that exclusive restaurant after hours.
-AskApril@askapril.com says “High end restaurants that are hard to get into, let alone afford, will be happy to serve you desert and a cappuccino after regular dinner hours.
+April Masini of askapril.com says “High end restaurants that are hard to get into, let alone afford, will be happy to serve you desert and a cappuccino after regular dinner hours.
 You’ll get the table, the luxury experience, the cuisine and the budget prices by skipping the meal.”
-Team that up with a night at the theatre and you have a real luxury experience.
+Team that up with a night at the theater and you have a real luxury experience.